a-pavithraa/copilot-custom-chat-modes/.github/mcp-setup-guide.md

 # MCP Server Setup Instructions for GitHub Copilot

+> **⚠️ DEPRECATED**: This guide has been superseded by the comprehensive [MCP Servers Documentation](../mcp-servers/README.md).
+Please use the new documentation for the latest server configurations and setup instructions.

 This guide helps you set up MCP (Model Context Protocol) servers with GitHub Copilot.
 You can install individual servers or explore additional servers from the community.

 ## Prerequisites